xyncro/xyncro.tech/index.md

 ---
+title: Xyncro Tech
 ---

-# Xyncro Tech

 [Xyncro Tech][xyncro.tech] is the open source part of [Xyncro][xyncro.com].
 It's the home of various projects (see left) that started life as part of Xyncro projects and were then open sourced and released.
+We also work on various projects that have their own homes, chiefly [Freya][freya].

 See each of the projects on the left for more on what they are and do, as well as how to get them and use them.